microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 * `version`: Version of the extension data structure.
 * `size`: Size of the extension data structure.
 * `total_size` Total size of the extension data structure, including any padding.

- When populating these data structures, the correct `version` and `size` fields must be set.
+ When populating these data structures, the correct `version`, `size` and `total_size` fields must be set.
 The set of current version numbers and the size for the various extension structures are listed in `ebpf_windows.h`.
 For example:
 ```c
  #define EBPF_PROGRAM_TYPE_DESCRIPTOR_CURRENT_VERSION 1